cyverse/atmosphere-guides/src/guacamole_administration/00_introduction.md

 `(connection)` is an encoded string that tells Guacamole to connect the user to a server.
 It is generated as follows:

 1. Remove the first two characters from the ID (I have tried it without shortening the ID, but it did not work).
-1. Append `NULLcNullhmac` to the shortened ID.
+1. Append `NULLcNULLhmac` to the shortened ID.
   - `NULL` represents a `NULL` character (often "\0").
   - `c` stands for connection.
   - `hmac` is the authentication provider.